Portland Dual Language Teacher Residency Program

 Join our INFORMATION SESSIONS

 Bilingual educators make a difference for bilingual students.
 Portland Public Schools recruits, trains and retains highly bilingual candidates from our community to become dual language educators and leaders in order to close the opportunity gap for historically underserved students and to invest in our linguistically diverse community.

-The Portland Dual Language Teacher Residency Program (formerly the Dual Language Teacher Fellows Program) is recruiting bilingual candidates for its fourth cohort of dual language educators.
+The Portland Dual Language Teacher Residency Program (formerly the Dual Language Teacher Fellows Program) is recruiting bilingual candidates for its seventh cohort of dual language educators.
 PPS’ alternative licensure program was highlighted in a 2017 New America research article: “Building a Bilingual Teacher Pipeline.”

-Just a few years ago, PPS faced double-digit bilingual teacher shortages as it expanded language immersion programs across the district in an effort to increase opportunities for historically underserved students.
+Several years ago, PPS faced double-digit bilingual teacher shortages as it expanded language immersion programs across the district in an effort to increase opportunities for historically underserved students.
 Now, more than half of the Teacher Residents are classroom teachers in nearly a dozen PPS schools.
 All of the Teacher Residents are from our local community and are taking coursework at Portland State University or Oregon State University.

 See the impact of our newest Somali Teacher at PPS:

 - OPB - What If One Culture Shares Multiple Languages

 - OPB - First of Its Kind Somali Language Program Starts In North Portland

 NPR - Regardless of their own race, students had more favorable perceptions of teachers of color, according to a new study from New York University.